Soul Retrieval in Shamanism speaks to how different this cosmology is from our western medicine.

 An author of eight books, Sandra Ingerman was a student of Michael Harner (The Way of the Shaman and founder of Core Shamanism), who calls her “an outstanding shaman, an esteemed colleague, and a treasured friend.”
 She has been teaching for over 30 years and founded the international alliance of Medicine for the Earth Teachers and shamanic teachers.

 Soul loss can feel like being “spaced out” after an accident, or sleepwalking.
 It does not have to be a traumatic event – and trauma is a spectrum thus different for everyone.
 Sandra Ingerman’s own soul loss occurred in adolescence when she became disconnected from who she was.
 This was evidenced by her struggle with “chronic emotional depression and a sense of physical depletion.”
 Somehow she knew it was a spiritual crisis.

-In Soul Retrieval : Mending the Fragmented Self, Sandra Ingerman talks about what Shamanism is, how soul loss can happen, and how shamanism can used to bring back wholeness, healing the self, relationships, and trauma.
+In Soul Retrieval : Mending the Fragmented Self, Sandra Ingerman talks about what Shamanism is, how soul loss can happen, and how shamans can bring back wholeness, by healing the self, relationships, and trauma.

 Sandra Ingerman has said that we are facing soul loss on the collective level at this time, when people put money above all, including the value of life and the possible extinction of species.

 The point is not really about the event(s) that caused the loss.
-Over the years, Sandra Ingerman herself has found that she is receiving fewer details around the soul loss itself but more about the client’s strengths and gifts.
+Over the years, Sandra Ingerman herself has found that she is receiving fewer details around the soul loss itself.
+The focus is more about the client’s strengths and gifts.
 It is about coming into who we are and how we can contribute to our own lives, our local communities, and to the planet at large.

 Through her work, Sandra Ingerman is helping people move beyond psychological concepts that can sometimes trap us.